fossasia/labs.fossasia.org/_posts/2015-01-10-smalltalk-search-app.md

 documents listed in the search-results using a simple, distraction free interface

-    The application should only search in files in a specified directory on the mobile device The interface should offer a box to enter the search text, or browse the list of included documents.
+    The application should only search in documents in a FileSystem object inside pharo.
+    The interface should offer a box to enter the search text, or browse the list of included documents.
     Search results should display the name of the name of the document and the